octo-technology/OpenTezos/docs/michelson/instructions.md

 This instruction compares the top two elements of the stack.

-The COMPARE instruction returns -1 if the first element is smaller than the second one.
+The `COMPARE` instruction returns -1 if the first element is smaller than the second one.
 It returns 0 if the two first elements are equal.
 Otherwise it returns 1.

-The Michelson grammar defines `COMPARE` as:
+Michelson grammar defines `COMPARE` as:

 ```js
 COMPARE / x : y : S  =>  -1 : S